Information Literacy training

 - Finding Academic Literature for your Dissertation

-- Citing sources and creating bibliographies with Endnote, Zotero and Mendeley
+- Citing sources and creating bibliographies with Endnote or Zotero

 - Searching Research Literature

-It is also possible to appointments with one of the Academic Support Librarian team to help with your studies.
+It is also possible to meet with one of the Academic Support Librarians to help with your studies.
 We can assist with research, systematic reviews, dissertations and theses, and much more.

-If you want to speak to a member of the ASL team about information skills sessions, training or any other matter you can find contact details for the Academic Support Librarian working with your subject area using the following link, or by submitting a request through EdHelp.
+To talk to a member of the Library Academic Support team about information skills sessions, training or any other matter, please submit a request via EdHelp or use the contact details for the Academic Support Librarian working with your subject area.